ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Way of the Soul Blade**<sup>(KT)</sup>
 Monks of the Way of the Soul Blade are monks who have learned to harness and focus their ki, using their inner will and focus to control psionic powers—primarily into a blade of pure psionic power: a Soul Blade.
 #### **Way of the Demon**<sup>(KT)</sup>
+Way of the Demon Monks are those that channel demonic power to unleash special techniques.
+These techniques are often vicious and brutal, relying on raw power.
+Using them may corrupt a Monk's Ki to something dark and impure, causing others to shun them.

+Many on this path have fallen to it out of pursuit of power, a dark history, or a demonic nature, but even if their powers may seem evil, not all that wield it are evil themselves.
+Sometimes a righteous monk will have acquired these powers from a strange path, such as sealing something demonic within themselves to protect the world from it, or be an inheritor of the techniques will seek to use them for good.

 #### **Way of the Four Elements Revised**<sup>(KT)</sup>